jherax/js-utils/README.md

 Namespacing
 -----------
-In many programming languages, namespacing is a technique employed to avoid collisions with other objects or variables in the global scope.
+In many programming languages, namespacing is a technique employed to avoid collisions with other objects or variables in the global context.
 They're also extremely useful for helping organize blocks of functionality in your application into easily manageable groups that can be uniquely identified.

-Global variables should be reserved for objects that have system-wide relevance and they should be namespaced to avoid ambiguity and minimize the risk of naming collisions.
+Global variables should be reserved for objects that have system-wide relevance and they should be named to avoid ambiguity and minimize the risk of naming collisions.
 In practice this means you should avoid creating global objects unless they are absolutely necessary.

 Is critical as it's important to safeguard your code from breaking in the event of another script on the page using the same variable or method names as you are.
 To overcome some of these issues, we take advantage of the [Module Pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html) through namespace injection.
-The logic is shielded from the global scope by a function wrapper (usually IIFE) which exposes an object representing the module’s public interface.
+The logic is shielded from the global scope by a function wrapper (usually self-invoking) which exposes an object representing the module’s public interface.
 ```javascript
   //This encapsulated function is called IIFE
   //Immediately-Invoked Function Expressions